Find Cheap Homeowners Insurance Quotes in Your Area

 Replacement cost is the estimate of the price of rebuilding a new home that is of like and kind quality to your old home.
 Replacement cost will depend upon a variety of factors, including construction costs, square footage, the quality of materials used to build the home and home features.

-It's important to understand that replacement cost of your home is not the same as the market value of your home.
-The market value of your home is the selling price of your home.
+It's important to understand that your home’s replacement cost is not the same as its market value.
+The market value of your home is its selling price.
 But this number incorporates more than just the value of the home itself.
 It includes the value of the land it's built upon, any improvements made to the land itself and transactional sales costs, such as the profit made on selling the property.
 The cost of building the home, the replacement cost, is just one factor contributing to the market value of a home.

 If your home is completely destroyed, the difference between the cost to rebuild your home and your home insurance dwelling limit is what you'll pay out of pocket.

 You can't be sure your homeowners insurance fully covers you unless your limits are set at or above the replacement cost of your home.
 If your policy limits are not high enough to cover you in the event of a total loss, you're underinsured.
 However, homeowners should also know that the cost to build a home is not fixed, and even an accurate assessment of replacement cost at one time may not hold true in the future.

 About two out of every three homes in the country are underinsured, according to Nationwide.
 Determining your home's replacement cost is an important step toward increasing the chances your home insurance provides adequate coverage.
 In addition, it can greatly affect the price of your policy.
 Your dwelling coverage limit is one of the main factors affecting the cost of homeowners insurance.